DataBiosphere/terra-java-project-template/docs/transactions.md

 If transactions begin too late in the code flow then you might as well turn on auto-commit.
 Essentially the value of transactions disappear because you can't do more than one thing atomically.

-# Transaction Implementation with Spring
+## Transaction implementation with Spring

 Transaction management in Spring starts with an annotation on a method which tells Spring that the entire method should be wrapped in a transaction.
 But how does Spring do this?
 From the caller's